-Rabbi Lieberman's initial plan for an Eruv in Edgware, using existing walls and fences wherever possible, required a very limited number of pole structures, thus minimising the cost and potential for objection.
-Both he and the Committee Authority was very cautious in were aware of the ongoing controversy at that time, both halachic and civic, surrounding the 'Hendon' Eruy and were determined to avoid any such disputes in Edgware.
+Rabbi Lieberman's initial plan for an Eruv in Edgware, using existing walls and fences wherever possible, required a very limited number of pole structures, thus minimising the cost and potential for objection. were aware of the ongoing controversy at that time, both halachic and civic, surrounding the 'Hendon' Eruv and were determined to avoid any such disputes in Edgware.